learn-co-curriculum/ruby-array-practice-array-methods/README.md

 #  └── []
 ```

 **Advanced:** *A class is like a template for creating objects in Ruby.
-There is an array class that every array you create inherits from, thus making all arrays capable of certain shared behaviors/responsive to certain methods.
+There is an array class from which every array you create is inherited, making all arrays capable of certain shared behaviors/responsive to certain methods.
 Don't worry about understanding classes yet, we'll be learning much more about them later.*

 To make an array that isn't empty, you can separate each item, known as an element, by a `,` ("comma") and wrap all the elements inside `[``]` ("square brackets").